finbourne/lusid-sdk-java-preview/sdk/docs/StructuredResultDataApi.md

     StructuredResultDataApi apiInstance = new StructuredResultDataApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the structured result data to retrieve.
-    Map<String, StructuredResultDataId> requestBody = {"someCorrelationId1":{"source":"MiddleOffice","code":"MyUploadedRiskResults","effectiveAt":"2018-03-05T00:00:00.0000000+00:00","resultType":"Risk"}}; // Map<String, StructuredResultDataId> | The time invariant set of structured data identifiers to retrieve the data for.
+    Map<String, StructuredResultDataId> requestBody = new HashMap(); // Map<String, StructuredResultDataId> | The time invariant set of structured data identifiers to retrieve the data for.
 These need to be               keyed by a unique correlation id allowing the retrieved item to be identified in the response.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the structured result data.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the structured result data.
 Defaults to return the latest version if not specified.
     String maxAge = "maxAge_example"; // String | The duration of the look back window in an ISO8601 time interval format e.g. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
 This is subtracted from the provided effectiveAt datetime to generate a effective datetime window inside which a structured result data item must exist to be retrieved. try {
       GetStructuredResultDataResponse result = apiInstance.getStructuredResultData(scope, requestBody, asAt, maxAge);